albertattard/spring-boot-camp/docs/01-primer/03-demo.md

 - [ ] Health endpoint
 - [ ] OpenAPI
 - [ ] Return one office contact details
+- [ ] Dockerize application
 - [ ] Return all offices contact details

-- [ ] Dockerize application
+The application is dockerized as soon as we have something working (return one office).
+This approach allows us to deploy pur application and make sure that it works in production before we invest any further by adding more funcitonality.
+You will be surprised by the challenges you may encounter.

 ## Create project